-The move from active status to retiree status will change you from an older member of a relatively young and healthy group to a younger member of an older and less healthy group.
-Unfortunately, the costs of providing medical services to this latter group are very high.
-In 2014 the University pays 60% of the premium for the least costly medical plan and 60% of the minimum premium for prescription drug coverage for those hired before January 1, 2006 and their dependents; for those hired subsequently the support for dependents drops to 30%.
+The move from active to retiree status will change you from an older member of a relatively young and healthy group to a younger member of an older and less healthy group.
+Unfortunately, the costs of providing medical services to this latter group are much higher.
+For retirees and the dependents of those hired before January 1, 2006, the University contributions to the premiums for Medicare-supplementary medical plans and prescription drug coverage are equal to 60% of the cost of the Medigap Security 65 Premium plan with prescription coverage, for those hired subsequently the support for dependents is halved to 30%.
+The balance of the premiums is billed to you.